Formulae E-volver

 Evolutionary programs like Formulae E-volver allow images to be "bred", rather than be designed by hand.
 Through a process of variation and selection,

 each new generation of images is increasingly well adapted to the desired "fitness" criteria.
-This project is inspired by Genetic Images, a work of
+This project is inspired by Genetic Images, a work of Karl Sims from 1993.

-"gardener".
+Formulae E-volver includes an unusual collaboration between man and machine.
+On the one hand it provides a cultivation machine and on the other hand a human "gardener".
 The combination of human and machinal properties is leading to results that neither of them could create on their own.
-The machine has no notion of the
+The machine has no notion of the aesthetic qualities, and for humans the development of complex mathematical formulas is almost inimitable.

 Similar concepts and techniques are used in the interactive artwork